metabase/metabase/docs/operations-guide/running-metabase-on-azure.md

 ### Custom domains

-You can go to Settings -> custom domains in your web app use a custom domain that you have in Azure, with your own certificates
+In your Azure web app, visit **Settings** -> **Custom domains** to use a custom domain with your own certificates.

 ### Scale-up vs Scale-out

-Azure provides an easy way in which you can increase the server's horsepower by doing a Scale-up.
+Azure provides an easy way to increase the server's capacity by doing a Scale-up.
 Simply choose a pricing tier with more RAM and CPU count and restart the instance.
 This approach is easier than scaling out and you should choose this option first before scaling out.

-In case you know what you are doing and want to have a highly-available Metabase deployment, you can tell your web app to scale-out (more servers serving the application in parallel).
-Simply go to Scale-out and use the slider to ask for more instances or use a custom autoscaling policy (like more servers during your work hours and less during night, or anything you come up with)
+For a highly-available Metabase deployment, you can tell your web app to scale-out (more servers serving the application in parallel).
+Simply go to Scale-out and use the slider to ask for more instances, or use a custom autoscaling policy (like using more servers during your work hours and fewer during off hours).

 ### CORS

-In case you are using embedding, you might have to enable CORS in Settings -> CORS in the web application.
-You will need to fill the origin domains from where you are embedding so Azure knows that they need to enable cross requests from there.
+In case you're embedding Metabase, you might need to enable CORS in **Settings** -> **CORS** in the web application.
+You'll need to fill the origin domains for the app with the embedded Metabase, so Azure knows to enable cross requests from those domains.

 ### Database name